 These small molecules provide the source or inspiration for the majority of FDA-approved agents and continue to be one of the major sources of inspiration for drug discovery.
 In particular, these compounds are important in the treatment of life-threatening conditions.

 Does this mean every by-product is bad or good.
 It depends on the by-product in the food.
-If it is made of nails and hair, the nutrition your pets needs is not there.
+If it is made of nails and hair, the nutrition your pet needs is not there.
 If the by-products are from organ meats like liver kidney, or vegetable material like soybean, then the nutrition is excellent.

 If something is natural does that mean it is good for you?
 Maybe.
 Water is natural, but excess quantities can cause hyponatremia (low sodium), leading to coma, brain swelling, and even death.
 Alcohol is a natural product of the fermentation process.
 We all know how toxic alcohol can be in certain quantities.

 The point here is the terms “by-product” and “natural” (and others) have been used as marketing tools because the selling of pet food is huge business and the profit motive is so strong.
 Pet and feed stores make their money by selling an unbelievable number of different brands of pet food.
 Each of these foods has its specific marketing angle as to why it is better than some other food.
-This has misled people, and is used by many people to get you to purchase their superior product.
+This has misled people, and is used by many people to get you to purchase their supposedly superior product.

 Raw foods have increased in popularity based on the fact that wolves eat their food raw and its “natural”.
 There are 36 genes that differ between wolves and dogs, a normal part of evolution as time goes on.
 Ten of these genes play a role in digestion and metabolism, so there are significant differences between wolves and dogs when it comes to nutrition.
-In additions, wild animals like wolves have a short lifespan compared to dogs, so their “raw diet” might have proper nutrition after all.
-There are no long term studies properly analyzing raw diets for domestic dogs.
+In additions, wild animals like wolves have a short lifespan compared to dogs, so their “raw diet” might not have proper nutrition after all.
+There are n0 long term studies properly analyzing raw diets for domestic dogs.
 All reports on raw foods are anecdotal.
 A 2013 study ( Journal of the American Veterinary Association pages 1549-1588) found that 60% of homemade raw diets had nutritional imbalances.
 Many raw diets are contaminated with Salmonella or Listeria.

 Another fallacy perpetuated is that raw food or grain free diet made some pet “better”.
 Possibly, but what do they mean by better?
 That is such a subjective term that it is open to tremendous interpretation.
-Were objective tests performed to say a certain dog can run longer or jump higher, or a cat had less dental disease, or an anemic pet had its anemia resolve without any medication, or a pets haircoat looked better (does that mean glossier, smoother, or shinier?) without taking into account the environmental factors (season allergies, summertime fleas and mosquitoes, changing seasonal daylight) that can be a big influence.
+Were objective tests performed to say a certain dog can run longer or jump higher, or a cat had less dental disease, or an anemic pet had its anemia resolve without any medication, or a pets haircoat looked better (does that mean glossier, smoother, or shinier?) without taking into account the environmental factors (seasonal allergies, summertime fleas and mosquitoes, changing seasonal daylight) that can be a big influence.
 Unless these parameters are objectively quantified the statement a pet is better has no value.

 Many buzzwords are used to get you to purchase food.
 One of the more popular ones is “grain free”.
-Grain free does not mean hypoallergenic (will not cause a food allergy), no is there a set definition of what actually consititutes grain free.
+Grain free does not mean hypoallergenic (will not cause a food allergy), nor is there a set definition of what actually consititutes grain free.
 The manufacturer is using their own definition.
 An important point is sometimes lost here.
 Even though dogs and other predators are carnivores taxonomically, the are omnivores when they eat prey.
 They not only eat the meat of their food source, the also eat stomach and intestinal contents, which contains large amounts of the grain food that animal is eating.
 This has been seen many times on our Africa trips when we watch the lions, jackals, cheetah, and hyena eat their prey.
 So, raw food and grain free food are not their only diet.

 And if that is not enough, there is a major point overlooked by most everyone who is a self proclaimed nutrition expert.
 The fact that just because a company puts a label on the outside that says it has a specific amount of a certain ingredient does not mean that is what is in the can or bag.
 When tested, too many foods showed a discrepancy between what they stated on the label and what was actually in the food.
 This takes quality control, meaning many cans and bags are pulled off the assembly line and checked for their nutritional content.
 Only a few companies do this to any significant degree because it costs money.
 You get what you pay for on this one.